BlaBlaHuman/kotlin-comprehensions/comprehensions-proposal.md

     }
 ```

-For simplicity, in this document we will try to rewrite the following code using different approaches:
+For simplicity, in this document we will try to rewrite the following code using different approaches.
+This code exploits monads, but this fact doesn't matter anyhow.
+We could operate on any collection or data type.

 ```Kotlin
 val io = printIntroductionText()